Overclocking: Stability and reliability

-Factors allowing overclocking
+Factors impacting overclocking potential

 Overclockability arises in part due to the economics of the manufacturing processes of CPUs and other components.
 In many cases components are manufactured by the same process, and tested after manufacture to determine their actual maximum ratings.
 Components are then marked with a rating chosen by the market needs of the semiconductor manufacturer.
 If manufacturing yield is high, more higher-rated components than required may be produced, and the manufacturer may mark and sell higher-performing components as lower-rated for marketing reasons.
 In some cases, the true maximum rating of the component may exceed even the highest rated component sold.
 Many devices sold with a lower rating may behave in all ways as higher-rated ones, while in the worst case operation at the higher rating may be more problematical.

 Notably, higher clocks must always mean greater waste heat generation, as semiconductors set to high must dump to ground more often.
 In some cases, this means that the chief drawback of the overclocked part is far more heat dissipated than the maximums published by the manufacturer.
 Pentium architect Bob Colwell calls overclocking an "uncontrolled experiment in better-than-worst-case system operation".

-Measuring effects of overclocking

-Benchmarks are used to evaluate performance, and they can become a kind of "sport" in which users compete for the highest scores.
-As discussed above, stability and functional correctness may be compromised when overclocking, and meaningful benchmark results depend on the correct execution of the benchmark.
-Because of this, benchmark scores may be qualified with stability and correctness notes (e.g. an overclocker may report a score, noting that the benchmark only runs to completion 1 in 5 times, or that signs of incorrect execution such as display corruption are visible while running the benchmark).
-A widely used test of stability is Prime95, which has built-in error checking that fails if the computer is unstable.

-Using only the benchmark scores, it may be difficult to judge the difference overclocking makes to the overall performance of a computer.
-For example, some benchmarks test only one aspect of the system, such as memory bandwidth, without taking into consideration how higher clock rates in this aspect will improve the system performance as a whole.
-Apart from demanding applications such as video encoding, high-demand databases and scientific computing, memory bandwidth is typically not a bottleneck, so a great increase in memory bandwidth may be unnoticeable to a user depending on the applications used.
-Other benchmarks, such as 3DMark, attempt to replicate game conditions.